-Included in accumulated losses of the Group is an amount of \$318,000 (2016: \$318,000) relating to legal reserve fund of a subsidiary.
+Included in accumulated losses of the Group is an amount of \$318,000 (2017: \$318,000) relating to legal reserve fund of a subsidiary.
 In accordance with the Slovak Commercial Code applicable to the subsidiary in the Slovak Republic, the subsidiary is required to make appropriation to a legal reserve fund based on a minimum amount of 5% of net profit annually, until the legal reserve fund exceeds at least 10% of the registered share capital.
 This fund can be used for covering the subsidiary's losses only and thus not available for dividend distribution to shareholders.
-No appropriation was made during the financial years ended 30 June 2017 and 2016 as the legal reserve fund is at least 10% of the registered share capital of the subsidiary.
+No appropriation was made during the financial years ended 30 June 2018 and 2017 as the legal reserve fund is at least 10% of the registered share capital of the subsidiary.

 Com pany

-2017 2016
+2018 2017

 \$'000 \$'000

-(Accumulated losses)/retained earnings
+Accumulated losses

-Balance at beginning of the financial year (875) 397
+Balance at beginning of the financial year (8,479) (875)

-Loss for the financial year (7,604) (1,272)
+Profit/(loss) for the financial year 2,217 (7,604)

-Balance at end of the financial year (8,479) (875)
+Balance at end of the financial year (6,262) (8,479)